whitebeardit/easy-openai/README.md

 }
 ```

 > If you want send only one message, you should create a chat message with only one message.
-We send all messages into chat because the assistant needs of the context to answer more precisely,
+We send all messages into chat because the assistant needs of the context to answer more precisely.

 ### Get all messages - Questions ans Answers, by a chatId/ownerId